 Over the centuries, other characters have also been woven into the Robin Hood legend.
 This has included the romance of Robin and Marian.
 The ‘jolly friar’ Friar Tuck and Will Scarlett.

-In the 1938 film, The Adventures of Robin Hood, starring Errol Flynn, portrayed Robin as a hero leading the Saxons in revolt against their Norman landlords.
+The 1938 film, The Adventures of Robin Hood, starring Errol Flynn, portrayed Robin as a hero leading the Saxons in revolt against their Norman landlords.
 This film played a key role in cementing a certain idea of Robin Hood for a considerable time.

 In recent film versions such as Russell Crowe’s Robin Hood (2010), Robin Hood was portrayed as noble unfairly cheated of his lands.
 He returns to England after fighting in France to find he is actually the rightful heir.

-Books on Robin Hood
+Robin Hood film